8AquA8/pendulum_in_airplane/README.md

 f) Eventually the pendulum stops due to the air drag and frictions.

-I recommend you to see the pendulm_sim_plots.ipynb file first to see the whole algorithm flow of the simulation.
+I recommend you to see the pendulm_sim_plots.ipynb file first to see the whole algorithm flow of the simulation. pendulum_sim_video.py will make you a video of how the pendulum motions over time.